ellereeeee/blog-posts/2018-07-03 this All Makes Sense Now!.md

 obj1.obj2.foo(); // 42
 ```

-One common frustration with the `this` binding is when an _implicitly bound_ function loses tha binding and falls back to the _default binding_.
+One common frustration with the `this` binding is when an _implicitly bound_ function loses that binding and falls back to the _default binding_.
 For example:

 ```javascript
 function foo() {